 To remove rheum when you wake up, a natural impulse might be to simply pick it out.
 However, it’s never a good idea to go near your eyes with your hands as it risks spreading germs.
 Dampening a clean washcloth in hot water and placing it over your eyes, before wiping away the discharge, can be an efficient and hygienic way of dealing with rheum.

 Similarly, placing a warm compress over your eyes can help to relieve symptoms associated with eye strain and dry eye that may have been brought on by sleep deprivation.
-These include irritability, soreness and a build-up of discharge.
+These include irritability and soreness.
 Also, regularly cleansing the eyes is a good way to maintain eye hygiene.

 The Optrex Range